 CTA10/S953 applies where a transfer of a trade or part-trade between two companies never meets the common ownership test, but within the next two years there is a further transfer to a third company (see CTM06070).

 Where CTA10/S953 applies, any relevant liabilities restriction is operated on both:

 the original transfer of trade to the unrelated second company, and

 the transfer from the second to the third company.

+Previous page

+Next page